-Emerging issues reporting is required at two points before year-end as follows:
+Information on Emerging Issues is required at two points before year-end as follows:

-- Thursday, 27 April 2023: Preliminary Return to identify issues and address the potential impact on the year-end projection and forward estimates. - Monday, 19 June 2023: Final Return to update potential impacts to the year-end, including issues identified by the Auditor-General as part of the Early Close Procedures and the resolution of previously reported issues.
+- Friday, 10am, 26 April 2024: Preliminary Return to identify issues and address the potential impact on the year-end projection and forward estimates. - Monday, 19 June 2024: Final Return to update potential impacts to the year-end, including issues identified by the Auditor-General as part of the Early Close Procedures and the resolution of previously reported issues.